doc-doc/NExT-QA/README.md

 2. [ ] Release spatial feature.
 3. [ ] Release RoI feature.
 ## Acknowledgement
-Our reproduction of the methods are based on the respective official repositories, we thank the authors to release their code.
+Our reproduction of the methods is based on the respective official repositories, we thank the authors to release their code.
 If you use the related part, please cite the corresponding paper commented in the code.